 Step 6: Add your essential oils to the prepared base oils and blend.

 Step 7: Check the temperature of your base oil mixture and lye solution.
 For a swirled soap, a good range for both mixtures is between 80°F and 90°F.

 Step 8: Pour the lye solution into your melted oils and mix to emulsion or light trace.

-Step 10: Add the zinc oxide to the base, the turmeric powder to one container, and the annatto seed powder to the last container; blend well.
+Step 10: Add the zinc oxide to one container, the coffee grounds to another, and the charcoal powder to the third.